google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 How do I care for my BBQ thermometer?

-To care for your BBQ thermometer, clean the probe after each use and store it in a safe, dry place.
+Clean the probe after each use to care for your BBQ thermometer and store it in a safe, dry place.
 Avoid exposing the thermometer to extreme temperatures or moisture.

 How often should I calibrate my BBQ thermometer?

-It is recommended to calibrate your BBQ thermometer at least once a year, or more often if you use it frequently or drop it.
-Calibration ensures that the thermometer is providing accurate readings.
+It is recommended that you calibrate your BBQ thermometer at least once a year, or more often if you use it frequently or drop it.
+Calibration ensures that the thermometer provides accurate readings.

 Final Thoughts

 Pro barbecue teams wouldn’t dream of going to a competition without one.
-Dual-channel thermometers with high and low alarms allow you to track your food’s internal temperature as well as the ambient temperature in your smoker or grill.
+Dual-channel thermometers with high and low alarms allow you to track your food’s internal temperature and the ambient temperature in your smoker or grill.
 Instant-read digital thermometers are perfect for spot-checking steaks and chops when grilling over high heat.

 Leave a Comment